A Stylized Model of Innovation: The Dynamics of Capitalism

 Typically, no one version of the technology gives the best benefit/cost ratio to all customers or consumers.
 Differentiated products or services aimed at developing different segments of the market lead to an oligopolistic structure of the market or industry.
 Total demand increases.
 Each company attempts to develop and protect proprietary information, be it better engineering, more efficient production, brand names, patents, packaging, etc., as the basis for growth in market share and economic profit.

 But with time, patents expire, engineers and managers leave existing companies to start their own company, and "industrial espionage" diffuses knowledge.
 Proprietary information leaks out to other companies and, with standardized products and slowing innovation, economic (above average) profit begins to disappear.
 Products become commodities, meaning customers or consumers choose mostly on the basis of price.
 Market structure tends to stabilize.
 New companies might enter to better serve a specialized niche of the market.
 Some are acquired by large companies with declining internal investment opportunities; some replace existing companies as one of the dominant companies.
-The overall structure remained oligopolistic, often with the distribution of company size represented by a relatively stable exponential power law.
+The overall market structure remained oligopolistic, often with the distribution of company size represented by a relatively stable exponential power law.

 This is part of a more general process where technology and information become widely known.
 Much of the change in an industry is in cost reduction, relatively minor product changes and marketing.
 Rates of return on new investments approach the company’s cost of capital.